ikeji/kicad_component_layout/README.md

 This fork contains these changes:

-- Support latest KiCAD (tested at 7.0.8)
+- Support latest KiCAD (tested at 8.0.1)
 - Use python's dict literal instead of yaml (to avoid dependency to pyyaml).
+- Draw lines in Silk layer for each component.
+- Draw independent lines in Edge Cuts layer.
+- Draw independent lines in Silk layer.
+- Draw independent labels in Silk layer.

 ## How to install